autonomoussoftware/documentation/owners_manual/owners_manual.md

 Glossary of Contract Terms
 ==========================

--   **Autonomous Converter Contract** The smart contract, allowing people to trade MTN with ETH or ETH to MTN.
+-   **Autonomous Converter Contract** The smart contract, allowing people to trade MET with ETH or ETH to MET.

 -   **Autonomous Proceeds Provider** The Metronome Proceeds Contract and  Autonomous Converter Contract.

 -   **Constants** Holds a few common constants like DECIMALS.

--   **Daily Supply Lot** The descending price auction that adds newly  minted MTN into the ecosystem daily.
+-   **Daily Supply Lot** The descending price auction that adds newly  minted MET into the ecosystem daily.

--   **EVM** Stands for Ethereum Virtual Machine.[^46]
+-   **EVM** Stands for Ethereum Virtual Machine.[^44]

 -   **Fixed\_Math** Implements fixed-point arithmetic, including add,  subtract, multiply, divide, square, square root.
 Will include  overflow protections.
 For binary functions it assumes that both inputs have the same number of decimal places.